alalbuquerque22/alalbuquerque22/README.md

 ### About me

-I'm a (mobile 📱, backend 🖥 and frontend 💻) developer and coffee drinker ☕ Working at [@IBM](https://www.ibm.com/).
+I'm a (Mobile 📱, Backend 🖥 and frontend Web 💻) developer and coffee drinker ☕ Working at [@IBM](https://www.ibm.com/).

 #### Studant at [@coder](https://https://www.cod3r.com.br//).